Check Out the Best Paid and Free Netflix Alternatives

 Note: Many of the streaming platforms we’ll list are only available in specific regions due to geo-blocks.
 So, you might not be able to access your content when traveling.
 But hey, it doesn’t mean all fun is lost – a virtual private network (VPN) will give you a hand in this case and help you dodge location limitations (stay tuned for some VPN 101!)

 To start with the most appealing options, let’s take a look at what you can watch instead of Netflix free of charge with all the advantages and shortcomings.

 Crackle is an ad-supported service partially owned by Sony Pictures Television.
 Here you can watch content from Sony friends and subsidiaries.
 The content selection is not that extensive, but you can still watch some cult classics, critically acclaimed Hollywood films, and popular TV shows.
-The thing is that you’ll have to use a VPN when trying to access content outside the US and Canada.
-So switch on VeePN in this case.
+The thing is that you’ll have to use a VPN when traveling outside the US and Canada and trying to access the content from another location.

 |Access to old favorites||Plenty of ads|

 |Some exclusives||Can’t be accessed outside Canada and the US|